What is Disciplined Agile Delivery?

 - Organizational distribution

-A learning environment that is supported by the foundation of lean and agile mindset is set for the teams to work.
-These teams are swift to change, highly motivated and goal driven towards achieving their targets whilst knowing all the risks.
+A learning environment that is supported by the foundation of a lean and agile mindset is set for the teams to work.
+These teams are swift to change, highly motivated, and goal-driven towards achieving their targets whilst knowing all the risks.
 They continuously explore and identify what the stakeholders need.

 The teams own their processes and relentlessly improve their processes at a team and an enterprise level.
 There is tool learning on how to effectively use the right tools and technologies to deliver quicker as compared to a waterfall or ad hoc approach.

-To become a certified instructor, coach or partner for DAD, training and certifications are offered by Disciplined Agile Consortium (DAC).
+To become a certified instructor, coach, or partner for DAD, training, and certifications are offered by the Disciplined Agile Consortium (DAC).
 It is a certified body that offers training in the disciplined agile framework.